alesskerbinek/FlightSimPanel/README.md

 # FlightSimPanel
 Flight simulator peripheral units

 More on the DokuWiki coming soon... or just here in READMEs.
 This is a test link to [NavCom](NavCom/) page.
 There you can read the datails about the directory contents.
+And there is a GitHub Wiki as well !!!!

 This is a test image to check whether adding images work